I teach Iyengar yoga so that I can play a small part in sharing Guruji’s system and wisdom more widely.

 The art of yoga is the art of living.
 I love to observe the process of integration the practice brings to all aspects of life.

 Jenny-May has been practicing yoga since 1997, and discovered Iyengar yoga in 2000, since when she has studied with advanced teachers in India, Europe and the UK.
-She completed her Introductory Teacher Training in 2007 and, after taking some time out to have her two children, became certified to teach Iyengar Yoga in 2011.
+She completed her Introductory Teacher Training in 2007 and, after having her two children, became certified to teach Iyengar Yoga in 2011.
 Jenny-May is a student of Jayne Orton at the Iyengar Yoga Institute of Birmingham and attended the post-compulsory Intermediate Teacher Training (Levels 1-3) with Faeq and Corine Biria in Paris between 2012 and 2015.

 In 2014 she founded Hereford Yoga CIC, a not-for-profit social enterprise with the aim of making Iyengar yoga more widely recognised and practiced, especially amongst hard to reach groups.
-This led to the opening of Hereford Yoga Centre.
+This led to the opening of Hereford Yoga Centre in January 2017.